Josh Hamilton: 2009

-2010: MVP season
+2010: MVP season and trip to World Series

-In 2010, Hamilton was moved to left field to put young outfielder Julio Borbon in center field.
-As in his prior two seasons with the Rangers, Hamilton was again selected to start in the 2010 All-Star Game, as one of six members of the Rangers to represent the franchise at the All-Star Game.
+In 2010, Hamilton was moved to left field to make room for Julio Borbon in center field.
+As in his prior two seasons with the Rangers, Hamilton was selected to start in the 2010 All-Star Game.
+He was one of six members of the Rangers to represent the franchise at the 2010 All-Star Game.
 Hamilton entered the All-Star Break with a .346 batting average, tied for first in the AL with Miguel Cabrera.

-On August 27, he set a Rangers record with his 24th three-hit game of the season.
-On September 4, Hamilton bruised his rib cage after making a leaping catch into the outfield wall.
-He was sidelined for almost a month and returned to play with only three games left in the regular season, hitting a home run the next day.
+On August 27, Hamilton set a Rangers record with his 24th three-hit game of the season.
+On September 4, Hamilton bruised his rib cage after making a leaping catch and crashing into an outfield wall.
+He was later found to have two fractured ribs.
+Hamilton returned to the lineup on October 1, hitting a home run the next day.

-Hamilton's talent and popularity earned him a litany of nicknames including "The Hammer"; "Hambino", referencing the great Babe Ruth; "The Natural"; and "Hambone", his high school nickname tattooed on his arm.

 Hamilton hit for a league-leading .359 average in 2010, winning his first batting title.
-This was the fourth-highest batting average since the end of the 2004 season.
 He also finished fourth in Major League Baseball in OBP (.411), first in slugging percentage (.633) and OPS (1.044), and tied for 10th in home runs (32), despite missing 29 games due to an injury.

-Hamilton was also one of 25 players to have 100 RBIs.
-His performance in 2010 made him a front-runner for the AL MVP Award.
+On October 22, Hamilton and the Rangers won the 2010 ALCS, defeating the New York Yankees in six games.
+With four home runs and seven RBIs, Hamilton won the ALCS MVP Award.

+The 2010 World Series was the Rangers' first-ever World Series.
+The Rangers were defeated by the San Francisco Giants, four games to one.
+Hamilton hit .100 with one home run and one run batted in.

 Hamilton won the AL Players Choice Award for Outstanding Player in 2010.

-On October 22, Hamilton and the Rangers won the 2010 ALCS.
-It was the first time in Rangers' history they had gone to a World Series.
-With four home runs, seven RBIs, and the recipient of several (5) intentional walks in the ALCS win against the Yankees, he won the ALCS MVP Award.
-On November 23, 2010, Hamilton was voted the AL MVP.
+He also won a Silver Slugger Award.
+On November 23, 2010, Hamilton was voted the American League Most Valuable Player.